terraform-aws-modules/terraform-aws-ec2-instance/examples/basic/README.md

-Basic EC2 instance
+Basic EC2 spot instance request
 ==================

-Configuration in this directory creates single EC2 instance with minimum set of arguments: AMI ID and instance type.
+Configuration in this directory creates single EC2 spot instance request with minimum set of arguments: AMI ID and instance type.

 Unspecified arguments for security group id and subnet are inherited from the default VPC.